Juan Carlos Da Costa

-Juan Carlos Da Costa (1944—1976) was a Paraguayan writer, politician, activist, and leader of the clandestine Political Military Organization (OPM), created in the mid 1970s against General Alfredo Stroessner's dictatorship.
-He died fighting the police on 3 April 1976.
+Juan Carlos Da Costa (1944—1976) was a Paraguayan writer, politician, activist, and leader of the clandestine Political Military Organization (OPM), created in the mid 1970s against Alfredo Stroessner's military dictatorship.
+He died fighting the police on 5 April 1976.

 Youth and studies

 Da Costa was born in Asunción in 1944, the son of a Bolivian mother and a Paraguayan father, Juan Da Costa, who took her to Asunción to live with him.
 He studied in the Colegio Nacional de la Capital, from which he was expelled in 1956.
 During his youth, he had was briefly active in the Liberal Party, and contributed to cultural magazines including Pendulum and Criterion.

 He was imprisoned for the first time in August 1967, due to his resistance to the regime of President Alfredo Stroessner, who had taken power of the Republic of Paraguay in 1954 through a coup d'état.
 Da Costa was tortured in prison, and remained there until 1971 when he was deported to Argentina.
 Once in Argentina, he continued his attempts to create an organization to lead a revolution in Paraguay.